The Killer (2024 film): Production

 In October 2007, The Hollywood Reporter announced that a remake of The Killer was announced with Korean-American director John H. Lee directing.
 The remake would take place in Los Angeles's Koreatown, Chinatown, and South Central.
 Lee named The Killer as one of his favorite films and said he was excited to make his own version of the film.
 Lee's version was set to be produced by Woo, and star Jung Woo-sung and shot in 3D.
 Seven Stars Film Studios was slated to finance the production with a screenplay by Josh Campbell.
 Sarah Li was initially cast to play the role of the blind singer.
 Woo spoke about the remake in October 2015, stating that Lee's film was in development for some time and Lee eventually took on other projects.
 Woo commented in 2015 that he would return to Hollywood after filming Manhunt (2017) in order to make an American adaptation of The Killer.
 Universal Pictures was announced to be developing the film with a script written by Eran Creevy based on drafts by Josh Campbell and Matt Stuecken, with additional contributions by Brian Helgeland.
 Actress Lupita Nyong'o had been cast for the lead role.
 Woo said that filming would begin in January 2019.
-About the decision to flip both the gender and race of the lead, Nyong'o remarked that she "did not see it coming, either", stating that she had received, read and liked the script without having seen the original movie.
+About the decision to flip both the gender and race of the lead, Nyong'o remarked that she "did not see it coming, either", stating that she had received, read and liked the script without having seen the original film.
 However, Woo told Deadline in November 2019 that Nyong'o had left the film due to scheduling conflicts as a result of a script rewrite.
 In May 2022, it was announced that the film would be directed by Woo, produced by Universal, and released exclusively on Peacock.
 In August 2022, Universal announced that Omar Sy would lead the film as the cop character.
 In March 2023, Nathalie Emmanuel was cast in the lead role.
-Woo returned to work on The Killer following a multi-month hiatus on shooting the film in Paris due to the 2023 SAG-AFTRA strike.
+Principal photography commenced two months later in Paris, but was halted due to 2023 SAG-AFTRA strike.
+Filming resumed in November after the strike ended and continued till February 2024.